ClarenceDSilva/EventManagement/README.md

 ```shell
 mvn spring-boot:run -Dspring-boot.run.arguments=--api.key=<add_your_api_key_here>
 ```
-* Once the server starts, all your requests should go through port 8080
+* Once the server starts, all your requests should go through the port 8080
 * Kindly check the **[Swagger Documentation](http://localhost:8080/swagger-ui.html/)** for the various API requests

 2. **Running via Dockerfile**